-Updated: 9 hours ago
+Updated: 5 days ago

-Why is this?
-Seborrhea likes to disguise itself as a dry skin problem but those flakes (or sebum) are actually due to buildup of oils and grease in your child's scalp.
+Those sneaky little flakes that cause seborrhea have a dry appearance and typically trick us into washing less and applying more products to the hair to try to combat what seems like dryness.
+But it's exactly the opposite!
+Those flakes (or sebum) are actually due to buildup of oils and grease in the scalp.
 And the trick to getting rid of it all?
 WASH!
 WASH!
 WASH!

-For older children, you may not be able to wash this frequently, depending on hair texture, and you may have to use some product in their hair.
-But the best rule-of-thumb is to apply only the necessary amount of product needed for styling or moisturization immediately after the wash and to NOT re-apply products between washes.
+For older children and adults, you may not be able to wash this frequently, depending on hair texture and hairstyle, and you will likely need to use some product in the hair.
+Regardless of how long you go between washes, the best rule-of-thumb is to apply only the necessary amount of product needed for styling or moisturization IMMEDIATELY after the wash and to NOT re-apply products between washes.

 Subscribe to be notified of more posts like this!

 All content on this website, including medical opinion and any other health-related information is for informational purposes only and should not be considered a specific diagnosis or treatment plan for any individual situation.
 Use of this website and the information contained does not create a doctor-patient relationship.
 Always seek the direct advice of your own doctor before starting any specific treatment plan.